GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_dataset.rst

 Example 2 - Dataset description
 *******************************
 The dataset used in this example is from a GMOS longslit observation from the program GS-2022A-FT-110.
-The primary target is the central galaxy of an Odd Radio Circle.
-The observation sequence makes a large dither (several tens of nanometers) along the dispersion axis, in particular to circumvent the issues with GMOS South amplifier #5, which began in January 2022.
+The primary target is the central galaxy of an Odd Radio Circle, `ORC J0102-2450 <https://ui.adsabs.harvard.edu/abs/2021MNRAS.505L..11K/abstract>`_.
+The observation sequence makes a large dither (several tens of nanometers) along the dispersion axis, in particular to circumvent the issues with
+GMOS South amplifier #5, which began in January 2022.
 During reduction, DRAGONS will adjust for the difference in central wavelength and then stack the aligned spectra automatically.